 TABLE OF CONTENTS 1000

 GENERAL INFORMATION 1001

 DISCLAIMER 1001

 PRIOR TO AN INITIAL REFERRAL TO SPECIAL EDUCATION AND CHILD FIND 1002

-Child Find 1002
+Child Find

-Prior to a Referral 1003
+Prior to a Referral

-General Education Responsibilities 1003

 NITIAL REFERRAL 1007

-Procedures for Referring a Student Not Yet Identified as Receiving Special Education Services for c r Full Individual and Initial
+Procedures for Referring a Student Not Yet Identified as Receiving Special Education Services for a Full Individual and

 Evaluation (FIE)

 Who is eligible for special education services?
-1010

-Early Childhood Intervention (ECI) 1011
+Early Childhood Intervention (ECI)

-Contact Information for local ECI Agencies 1012
+Contact Information for local ECI Agencies

-Dyslexia 1013
+Dyslexia (Updated due to TEA Corrective Action Plan to USDE)

-Procedures for Identification of a Student Suspected of Having Dyslexia 1022
+Procedures for Identification of a Student Suspected of Having Dyslexia 1021

-Parent denies a Full Individual Evaluation under Special Education/IDEA 1022
+Parent denies a Full Individual Evaluation under Special Education/IDEA 1021

-When a Parent Requests a Dyslexia Evaluation 1023
+When a Parent Requests a Dyslexia Evaluation 1022

-Frequently Asked Questions 1024
+Frequently Asked Questions 1023

-LIMITED ENGLISH PROFICIENT (LEP).
-1026
+LIMITED ENGLISH PROFICIENT (LEP) 1025

-PRESCHOOL PROGRAM FOR CHILDREN WITH DISABILITIES (PPCD) THE PPCD PROGRAM NAME HAS BEEN CHANGED A AT THE STATE LEVEL AND IS NOW
+PRESCHOOL PROGRAM FOR CHILDREN WITH DISABILITIES (PPCD) THE PPCD PROGRAM NAME HAS BEEN CHANGED AT THE STATE LEVEL AND D IS NOW

 REFERRED TO AS THE EARLY CHILDHOOD SPECIAL EDUCATION (ECSE) PROGRAM

 3 is 3/Early Childhood Intervention (ECI)

-ECI Transition Meetings 1027
+ECI Transition Meetings 1026

-Referrals (not from ECI) ages 3-5
+Referrals (not from ECI) ages 3-5 1028

-FBISD staff process/upload the referral information and any additional documents to the Success
+FBISD staff process/upload the referral information and any additional documents to the Success Ed program.
+The Pi

-Manager of Evaluation or designee reviews the referral information and assigns to the Early Child
+Manager of Evaluation or designee reviews the referral information and assigns to the Early Childhood evaluation te

 completion.
-These students follow the same initial evaluation process for 3 is 3/ECI described earl -
+These students follow the same initial evaluation process for 3 is 3/ECI described earlier in this section w -

 exception of timeline requirements.
-Please refer to the 3 is 3/Early Childhood Intervention (ECI) s
+Please refer to the 3 is 3/Early Childhood Intervention (ECI) section earlier in thi

-to learn more about timelines
+to learn more about timelines.

-Additional Information - Head Start Agencies 1029
+Additional Information - Head Start Agencies